 Items Basis of measurement

 Derivative financial instruments Fair value

-Property, plant and equipment - land and buildings component Fair value
+Property, plant and equipment - land and buildings Fair value

 Investment property Fair value

-Property held for sale Fair value

 5. Use of judgements and estimates

 In preparing these consolidated financial statements, directors and management have made judgements, estimates and assumptions that affect the application of the Group's accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.